lah7/Ambiant-MATE-Colours/README.md

     sudo apt install ubuntu-mate-colours-blue

-After installing, the themes/icons will be available to choose from **Appearance** (Look & Feel).

-If your desired colour isn't listed, you can create your own using the generator:

-    sudo apt install ubuntu-mate-colours-generator

-There's also the option to install them all, but this may take up a lot of disk space!
+Want them all?
+This may take up to 550 MB of disk space!

     sudo apt install ubuntu-mate-colours-all

+After installing, themes/icons will be available from **Appearance** (Look & Feel).

 ## Generator Usage

+Got a different colour in mind?
+Create your own using the generator:

+    sudo apt install ubuntu-mate-colours-generator

 First, make sure you have an up-to-date copy of the [`ubuntu-mate-artwork` repository](https://github.com/ubuntu-mate/ubuntu-mate-artwork).
 If you have `git` installed, you can make a clone using this command: